multiversx/mx-chain-proxy-go/README.md

 - `/transaction/send-user-funds` (POST) --> receives a request containing `address`, `numOfTxs` and `value` and will select a random account from the PEM file in the same shard as the address received.
 Will return the transaction's hash if successful or the interceptor error otherwise.
 - `/transaction/cost`         (POST) --> receives a single transaction in JSON format and returns it's cost
 - `/transaction/:txHash` (GET) --> returns the transaction which corresponds to the hash
+- `/transaction/:txHash?sender=senderAddress` (GET) --> returns the transaction which corresponds to the hash (faster because will ask for transaction from observer which is in the shard in which the address is part)
 - `/transaction/:txHash/status` (GET) --> returns the status of the transaction which corresponds to the hash

 -*vm-values* group